-The conservative approach inherent in the Triple Path-of preserving as much of the West's religious and moral beliefs, practices, and traditions as possible-is because it can be hard to discern which ones are necessary, important, or valuable.
-Often, traditions, rules, practices, and beliefs develop and last-even though no one would have consciously created them-because they confer some benefit that is not readily ascertainable.
-If a common traditional Western religious or moral belief, practice, or tradition is not demonstrably untrue or harmful, then we should be very slow to discard it, even if it appears to serve no purpose.
+The conservative approach inherent in the Triple Path-of creating a new religion that also preserves as much of the West's religious traditions as possible-is because it can be hard to discern right away which parts of a religion are valuable.
+Often, traditions, rules, practices, and beliefs develop and last, even though no one would have consciously created them, because they confer some benefit that is not readily ascertainable.
+If a common, traditional, Western religious practice is not demonstrably untrue or harmful, then we should be very slow to discard it, even if it appears to serve no purpose.
 It may have value or serve a purpose that is not immediately discernible.
-Even more important, for reasons we discuss in the third chapter of this book, we should not reject them because many of those beliefs, practices, and traditions likely developed and persisted because there is spiritual Truth underlying them, and they likely have a Divine origin that was slowly communicated or manifested to us over the course of many years.
+The Church of the West most assiduously tries to follow this when it comes to morals, practices, Rites, and rules, and less so with cosmological claims (for reasons we have talked about earlier in this chapter).

-In orienting our lives, we do not worry about finding certainty about metaphysical questions like the nature of the soul, our fate after death, or future eternal rewards or punishments.
+Followers of the Triple Path worry less about difficult-to-answer metaphysical questions like the nature of the soul, our fate after death, or future eternal rewards or punishments.
 In Matthew, Jesus says, "do not worry about tomorrow, for tomorrow will bring worries of its own.
 Today's trouble is enough for today."
-We take Jesus at his word, focusing on how we live in the here and now.
+28 Triple Path adherents take Jesus at his word.
+We care more about the here and now than we do about abstract, indistinct, and indiscernible futures.
 We begin our approach to morality by seeking to do what is right because it is right, not because of some expected reward.